arzwa/MultilocusIsland/docs/draft-hapdip2.md

 so that the latter constitute a 'barrier' to neutral gene flow, increasing neutral genetic differentiation (as quantified by $F_{ST}$ for instance) beyond the single locus neutral expectation.

-Such barrier effects due to divergent local adaptation may play an important role in the evolution of reproductive isolation, and hence speciation [@nosil2012].
+Barrier effects due to divergent local adaptation at many loci may play an important role in the evolution of reproductive isolation, and hence speciation [@barton2020; @nosil2012].
+The colonization of a new habitat by some species will often involve selection on polygenic traits and give rise to a subpopulation that exhibits some divergence from it ancestors [@barton2018].
+Conditional on the initial succesful establishment of such a subpopulation by polygenic adaptation, whether or not speciation ensues depends on the extent to which local adaptation can be maintained in the face of maladaptive gene flow, and to what extent the partial reproductive isolation deriving from local adaptation may promote further divergence and strengthen reproductive isolation, either through reinforcement, the accumulation of intrinsic incompatibilities, or the establishment of additional locally beneficial mutations [@barton2009; @kulmuni2020].
+In this paper, we focus on the first of these questions, and investigate the conditions under which polygenic local adaptation can be maintained in the face of maladaptive gene flow.

-Despite mounting evidence that local adaptation is often polygenic in nature, little is known about the underlying genetic details: How many loci are involved?
+Despite mounting evidence that local adaptation is indeed often polygenic in nature, little is known about the underlying genetic details: How many loci are involved?
 What are the typical effect sizes?
 Are locally beneficial alleles typically closely linked (forming so-called 'genomic islands'), or are they spread all over the genome?
-How non-additive is local adaptation? *etc.*
+How non-additive is local adaptation? *etc.* [e.g.
-[e.g. @yeaman2015; @bomblies2022].
+@yeaman2011b; @yeaman2015; @bomblies2022].
-Moreover, even assuming such details to be known, it is unclear to what extent the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
+Moreover, even if such details were known, it remains unclear to what extent the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
-Conversely, it remains unclear just to what extent one could hope to infer the detailed genetic architecture underlying local adaptation from observed patterns of genomic differentiation, as for instance obtained through so-called 'genome scans'.
+The closely related question of how much scope there is to infer the detailed genetic architecture underlying local adaptation from observed patterns of genomic differentiation, as for instance obtained through so-called 'genome scans', also remains largely unanswered.
 So far, most theoretical developments have assumed rather simple genetic architectures, dealing with biallelic loci of equal additive effect (ignoring dominance and epistasis) that are either unlinked or uniformly spread along a